 Review

 Doing this review for Stevens Pass is a little difficult.
-This is the type of place we typically love, with lots of steep challenging terrain and an efficient lift layout.
-The problem is that the two times we’ve been there the conditions have been bad, and we understand this is a common situation.
-Warm, moist air from the Pacific results in rain or wet “Cascade Concrete” snow, and then the flow frequently reverses and cold air flows in from the east, turning everything to ice.
+This should be the type of place we typically love: with lots of steep challenging terrain and an efficient lift layout.
+The problem is that the two times we were there, the conditions have been bad.
+We understand this is a common situation: warm, moist air from the Pacific results in rain or wet “Cascade Concrete”.
+And then the flow frequently reverses and cold air flows in from the east, turning everything to ice.
 We experienced both of those things the 2 times we were there.

 Base Lodge at Stevens Pass, December 2017

-The second time was on our annual Christmas to New Years trip when we were finishing off the Cascade resorts on our list.
+Since our first trip was a bust, we wanted to give it another go during our annual Christmas to New Years trip in 2017.
+We were planning to finish off the Cascade resorts on our list.
 We drove from White Pass where we had skied the day before to Stevens Pass in a blizzard.
 It was actually snowing harder on the eastern side of the range, and the temperature rose as we got closer to the summit.
 The snow was falling at about 32F and the next morning we had 16″ of wet cement.

 RV Parking at Stevens Pass, December 2017